Parameter estimation of hairy Kerr black holes from its shadow and constraints from M87*: Introduction

+The hairy Kerr black holes, in question, may arise due to surrounding fluid-like dark matter, one of the essential open fundamental questions of physics.
+Indeed, dark matter constitutes 25 per cent of the universe's energy density \citep{Tanabashi:2018oca}.
+Numerous astronomical questions are likely to be addressed with the \textit{EHT} observations while we can also expect new exciting questions.
+However, it is also interesting to inquire whether the \textit{EHT} data on M87* could also shed light on the properties of dark matter.

 This paper is organized as follows.
-In the Sec.~\ref{Sec2}, we consider hairy black holes, discuss the effect of $l_0$, for given choice of $\alpha$, on horizon structure and ergoregions.
-Sec.~\ref{Sec3} is devoted to the brief review of the null geodesic equations in the hairy Kerr black hole spacetimes.
-The impact of the hair parameter $l_0$ on the black hole shadow is the subject of Sec.~\ref{Sec4}.
-We present the observables for shadow characterization and use them to estimate the parameters associated with hairy Kerr black holes in Sec.~\ref{Sec5}, and assuming M87* as hairy Kerr black holes, we calculate the circularity deviation and angular diameter observable over the entire parameter space for $\theta_0=\pi/2$ in Sec.~\ref{Sec6}.
-Finally, we summarize our main findings in Sec.~\ref{Sec7}.
+In Section~\ref{Sec2}, we consider hairy black holes, discuss the effect of $l_0$, for given choice of $\alpha$, on horizon structure and ergoregions.
+Section~\ref{Sec3} is devoted to a brief review of the null geodesic equations in the hairy Kerr black hole spacetimes.
+The impact of the hair parameter $l_0$ on the black hole shadow is the subject of Section~\ref{Sec4}.
+We present the observables for shadow characterization and use them to estimate the parameters associated with hairy Kerr black holes in Section~\ref{Sec5}.
+Assuming M87* as hairy Kerr black holes, we calculate the circularity deviation, angular diameter and axis ratio observables over the entire parameter space for $90\si{\degree}$ and $17\si{\degree}$ inclination angles in Section~\ref{Sec6}.
+Finally, we summarize our main findings in Section~\ref{Sec7}.
 We use geometrized units $G=1$, $c=1$, unless units are specifically defined.